v-fearam/msbuild-examples/Test.README.md

 A really important item when we create a MSBuild Custom Task, which is going to be distributed, is to ensure the correctness.
 The way to be confident about that is testing it.
-It is out to scope talking about benefit of doing test and basic test tooling.
-Here some [basic about unit test](https://docs.microsoft.com/visualstudio/test/walkthrough-creating-and-running-unit-tests-for-managed-code?view=vs-2022).
+It is out of scope to talk about the benefits of doing tests and basic test tooling.
+Here some [basics about unit tests.](https://docs.microsoft.com/visualstudio/test/walkthrough-creating-and-running-unit-tests-for-managed-code?view=vs-2022).
-We are going to use examples which already have been developed.
+We are going to use examples which have already been developed.
 The following projects includes unit and integration MSBuild Custom Tasks testing

 1. [Custom Task-Code Generation](./custom-task-code-generation/)
 1. [The Rest-Api client Generation - Option 2 - MSBuild Tool Task](./rest-api-client-generation/)

 ## Unit Test

-A MSBuild Custom Task is a class which inherit from MSBuild Task (directly or indirectly, because MSBuild Tool Task is a MSBuild Task).
+A MSBuild Custom Task is a class which inherits from MSBuild Task (directly or indirectly, because MSBuild Tool Task is a MSBuild Task).
 The method which generates the action is `Execute()`.
 We have some input values (parameters), and output parameters which we will be able to assert.
-In our case some input parameter are path to files, so we generated test input files on a folder called _Resources_.
+In our case some input parameters are paths to files, so we generated test input files on a folder called _Resources_.
 Our MSBuild task also generates files, so we are going to assert the generated files.

-:white*check_mark: A build engine is needed, a class which implements [IBuildEngine](https://docs.microsoft.com/dotnet/api/microsoft.build.framework.ibuildengine?view=msbuild-17-netcore).
-In our example we created a mock using [Moq](https://github.com/Moq/moq4/wiki/Quickstart), but you can use other mock tool.
-I was interesting on collecting the errors, but you can collect another information and then assert it.
+:white_check_mark: A build engine is needed, a class which implements [IBuildEngine](https://docs.microsoft.com/dotnet/api/microsoft.build.framework.ibuildengine?view=msbuild-17-netcore).
+In our example we created a mock using [Moq](https://github.com/Moq/moq4/wiki/Quickstart), but you can use other mock tools.
+I was interesting in collecting the errors, but you can collect other information and then assert it.
-The Engine Mock is needed on all the tests, so it was included as \_TestInitialize* (it is going to be executed before each test, and each test will have its own build engine).
+The Engine Mock is needed on all the tests, so it was included as _TestInitialize_ (it is going to be executed before each test, and each test will have its own build engine).
 [Complete example](.\custom-task-code-generation\AppSettingStronglyTyped\AppSettingStronglyTyped.Test\AppSettingStronglyTypedTest.cs)

 ```c#
        private Mock<IBuildEngine> buildEngine;